-The 5 Best Meats to Eat—and 2 to Avoid
+The 5 Best Healthy Meats to Eat—and 2 to Avoid

-There's one main tip that will make choosing what cut of meat to eat much easier.
+There's one main tip that will make choosing healthy meat to eat much easier.

 Best overall: Lean cuts of meat

 The overwhelming consensus from registered dietitians is to look for lean cuts of meat.
 Opt for servings that deliver less than 10 grams of total fat, and 4.5 grams or less of saturated fat, which is about 3.5 ounces (think: deck of cards size).
 Malkani, also the creator of the Wholitarian ™Lifestyle, recommends trimming away any excess fat or skin as well as grilling, boiling, or roasting the meat to reduce the saturated fat content, too.
-Here are 7 things that happen when you don’t eat enough protein.
+(Here are seven things that happen when you don’t eat enough protein.)

 Best: Skinless, light turkey meat